Spring Hiring Climate Looks Positive, Says Survey

 The survey of employer intentions for the April-June 2003 period shows that 31% anticipate new opportunities, while 5% envision smaller payrolls.
 Another 60% indicate they will maintain present workforce levels, while 4% are unsure of their plans.

-“Expectations for the upcoming quarter are similar to those issued for the second period of 2001 and represent a significant increase in hiring potential over last year’s forecast,” Steve Walker, Manpower vice-president and general manager, said.
+“Expectations for the upcoming quarter are similar to those issued for the second period of 2001 and represent a significant increase in hiring potential over last year’s forecast,” said Steve Walker, Manpower vice-president and general manager.

 “The outlook was more reserved a year ago at this time when 25% voiced hiring plans and 7% predicted reductions.
 Three months ago, employers were ambivalent as 15% foresaw adding workers, but 16% voiced plans to cut back.”